EU drafts bill to speed up music copyright pay

 Smits of the Younison lobby says this puts at risk more than 5.7 billion euros in royalties collected but not paid to the rights-holders.
 Younison calculated the figure during an investigation into Europe’s main collecting societies in 2010.

-“This draft law institutionalizes the vested interests of the power-brokers around the table of collecting societies,” Smits said.
+“This draft law institutionalises the vested interests of the power-brokers around the table of collecting societies,” Smits said.

 The lobby says artists in Europe see just 1-10 percent of their owed royalties.
 It also says that collecting societies have an incentive in delaying the payment to artists because they rely on revenue from royalties and subsequent interest.